StirlingMarketingGroup/swoof/README.md

 ```
 ```

-Using the DNS you can also tweak the packet size that's used.
-If you're running into deadlock issues or other issues, you can try to tune the packet size down by setting the packet size in the DNS like so.
+Using the DSN you can also tweak the packet size that's used.
+If you're running into deadlock issues or other issues, you can try to tune the packet size down by setting the packet size in the DSN like so.

 ##### `maxAllowedPacket`
 ```